MBODM/pingalive/README.md

 ### What it is
 - It´s a very tiny (3 lines of code) command line executable for Windows, written in Rust.
-- It endlessly pings a specific server, when executed.
+- It endlessly pings a specific server when executed.
 - It´s used for internet connection testing, for my personal use.

 ### How it works